 On leaving school he'd secured himself a job as an assistant manager of a betting shop in Newport and was almost immediately promoted to manager when the position became vacant.
 Nonetheless, his vocation on the straight and narrow was to be short lived.
 Within a year he went to London where, on the strength of his education and sudden rise to the top of his previous position he found himself in a high flying job in the city where by all accounts he was doing quite well for himself as an executive of a record company.

 I'd never given much thought to Jimbo as a person other than when we were kids.
 He lived a few blocks away from the corner of the next street to where I lived, but we went to different junior schools which resulted in us going to different schools of further education.
-He was a very plain, nondescript person who, before moving up to The Big Smoke hung around with the mods in The Angel pub at the bottom of Queens Road.
-Cambrian Road where our local the New Found Out was ran into Queens Road at right angles on the next junction to where The Angel was, so our meeting places were only a few hundred yards apart.
+He was a very plain, nondescript person who, before moving up to The Big Smoke hung around with the mods in The Angel pub at the bottom of Bridge Street.
+Cambrian Road where our local the New Found Out was ran into Bridge Street at right angles on the next but one junction to where The Angel was, so our meeting places were only a few hundred yards apart.
 And I was obviously unaware that JC knew Jimbo otherwise I would have mentioned it to him on the odd occasions when we met.
 Consequently, I hadn't given it a second thought when I nodded acknowledgment to Jimbo when passing The Angel.
 Anyway Jimbo and the mods did their thing on their fancy customised scooters and we did our thing which bore no relation to anything anybody else did and that was it!
 But it was still strange that we were always so close and yet so far apart.

 Jimbo had lived in London for about a year and to combat his high flying high pressure job he needed an outlet.
 He'd always taken a lot of speed which at the time was the designer drug of the mods, but he needed something more.
 He was the most unlikely candidate for any drugs but the music industry has always seemed to court them.
-Nevertheless, I was somewhat amazed to learn that he was into all sorts of weird and wonderful chemicals as I thought in my naivety that that market was restricted to unwashed hippies with long hair.
+Nevertheless, I was somewhat amazed to learn that he was into all sorts of weird and wonderful chemicals as I thought in my naiveté that that market was restricted to unwashed hippies with long hair.
 I'm not saying that any of us were intentionally dirty, but when you stay out for whole weekends sleeping on roadsides, or in upturned boats, self sanitation isn't always the first thing on your mind.

 I don't know how it all got started but the long and short of it was that by the time we crossed paths again in London some time later Jimbo was pushing anything and everything to whoever wanted it and his main earner was heroin.
 That was allegedly part and parcel as to why he'd made such a rapid departure from his managerial post in the betting shop.
 It became common knowledge to all it seemed but me that he was becoming more and more dependant on heroin.
 The next thing there was a lot of money missing from the takings of the betting shop that he managed and the allegation was that he'd taken it to pay for his next fix.
 He was immediately ousted from the job but no charges were pressed which left him clear to pursue a new career in the big city.